 - Cut chicken into ½ inch cubes.
 Heat olive oil in an oven safe skillet over medium heat, (if you don’t have an oven safe skillet you can make the filling in a normal saucepan or frying pan and then transfer to a baking dish) add chicken to skillet.
 Cook until no longer pink in the middle.
 Remove chicken from skillet and set aside.

 - Stir in mixed vegetables and Greek yogurt.
-Let mixture cook until thick and vegetables are heated, add more chicken broth if needed.
+Let mixture cook until thick and vegetables are heated, add more chicken broth if the sauce is too thick or if it’s too thin you can add more cornstarch.
 Add in cooked chicken and season with dried sage, salt, and pepper to taste.

 You can also double this recipe and bake it in a 9x13 pan.